 3D Printing

 Fused deposition modeling (FDM) is the most common form of 3D printing nowadays and uses a thermoplastic material as a filament.
 This is particularly useful in building visual or functional prototypes or parts of larger objects.
 However, 3D printing is transitioning into industrial production.
 That’s because it can fabricate complex geometry and shapes impossible to create manually.
-As such, it can, for example, strengthen or lighten objects by using hollow segments or internal trusses.
-Additionally, via generative design technology, AI algorithms can mimic the functionality of organisms in nature and allow 3D printers to faithfully duplicate natural creations.

 Virtual Reality